Carrying Bikes on Buses

-You may take your bicycle on a journey, as long as it is designed to fold in half by means of a special link in the main frame and is carried in an appropriate padded bag or hard case, suitable for the purpose.
+You may take your bicycle on a journey, as long as it is designed to fold in half using a special link in the frame and is carried in an appropriate padded bag or hard case, suitable for the purpose.

 On Eurolines services folding bikes are permitted on journeys between London and Amsterdam, Paris and Ireland.
 Again, they must be appropriately packed in an appropriate padded bag or hard case, suitable for the purpose.

-Bicycles which are not correctly packed will be refused carriage, for luggage allowance purposes bikes will be considered as being equal to one suitcase.
+Bicycles that are not correctly packed will be refused carriage, for luggage allowance purposes bikes will be considered as being equal to one suitcase.

 Subject to availability of accommodation, bicycles in a box/bag will be carried.